Chrs-creyk/holbertonschool-printf/README.md

 <body>
 <h1>"_PRINTF" PROJECT</h1>

--This printf project was to make a coding function called "_printf()" that is similar to printf() in what it supposed to do.
+-This printf project was made to make a coding function called "_printf()" that is similar to printf() in what it supposed to do.
 Here's a link if you would like to read about formating and functions on printf: (https://man7.org/linux/man-pages/man3/printf.3.html)

 -A printf functions in the printf() family produce output according to a format as described below.
 The functions printf() and vprintf() write output to stdout, the standard output stream; fprintf() and vfprintf() write output to the given output stream; sprintf(), snprintf(), vsprintf() and vsnprintf() write to the character string str.
 Heres the link if you would like to know more: (https://linux.die.net/man/3/printf)